-The classification performance, as it can be observed, is not improved when the number of features increases.
-We notice that there is a slight increase in the accuracy when we raise the percentage of features from the initial set from 4% (475 features) to 7% (1309 features) for polynomial kernel.
+The classification performance, as it can be observed from Fig. 1 and Fig. 2, is not improved when the number of features increases.
+We notice that there is a slight increase in the accuracy when we raise the percentage of features from the initial set from 2.5% (475 features) to 7% (1309 features).
 The accuracy doesn't increase for a larger percentage of selected features.
-More than this, if more than 42% of the features were selected, the accuracy slightly decreases.
-This can occur because the additional features are noisy.
-As we expected, for Random features selection the value of the accuracy is very poor in comparison with the other methods.
-The other methods, Information Gain and SVM feature selection obtained comparable results.
-SVM has slightly better results in comparison with IG (Fig. 1, Fig. 2) for polynomial kernels and obtains best results using a small number of features.
+More than this, if more than 42% of the features were selected, the accuracy slightly decreases [6, 16].
+This can occur because the additional features can be noisy.